SUSAN TREGONING PHOTOGRAPHY

 Star of the Sea Church, also known as the Kalapana Painted Church, was built in 1928 by a Belgian Catholic priest, Father Evarist Matthias Gielen, as a mission of Sacred Heart Church in Pahoa, about 10 miles away.

 Constructed out of reclaimed lumber from older dilapidated churches, this tiny pale green church is relatively plain outside.
-In contrast, the church's interior is completely covered with beautiful vibrant murals.
+In contrast, its interior is completely covered with beautiful, vibrant murals.

 Father Gielen is responsible for all the detailed paintings on the domed ceiling.
 He painted those at night by the light of an oil lantern.